20 Best Leadership and Transformation Podcasts for 2026 (for Leaders in Complex, Matrix Organisations)

 If you’re running major transformation, your own energy, health and sense of meaning are part of the system.
 Rich’s best episodes are a reminder to think about the human behind the role.

 If you’re listening to these because you’re in the middle of a major transformation, you might value a confidential space to map the psychology of your change.
-That’s the work I do with organisational transformation leaders – find out more here.
+That’s the work I do with organisational transformation leaders – executive coaching for change and transformation leaders in matrix organisations.

 Bonus: 5 Podcasts for Transformation and Change Leaders in Complex, Matrix Organisations